Wirecloud/wirecloud/docs/user_guide.md

 Behaviour Oriented Wiring
 -------------------------

-Starting at WireCloud 0.8.0, you can create wiring configurations by means of compositing several *behaviours*.
+Starting with WireCloud 0.8.0, you can create wiring configurations by means of composing several *behaviours*.

-A *behaviour* is a set of components jointly with the connections established between them for adding a feature or behaviour to the application mashup.
+A *behaviour* is a set of joined components with the connections established between them for adding a feature or behaviour to the application mashup.
 For example, we can split the wiring configuration used by the dashboard created on the previous section into two behaviours: